 K.H., four years old when removed from Mother's care, remembers living with Mother and has a greater bond with Mother than do J.H. and D.H.
 Competent evidence also indicates that K.H., who has suffered mental health issues as a result of her numerous foster care transitions, is bonding with A.T. and does not want to move from A.T.'s home.
-Although K.H. listens with interest to Mother's letters, and asks to respond on some occasions, she quickly loses interest in doing so and has never written a return letter to Mother.
+Although K.H. listens with interest to Mother's letters, and asks to respond on some occasions, she quickly loses interest in doing so.
 The bond that K.H. maintains with Mother does not mitigate the much stronger bonds she maintains with A.T. and her brothers, or the severe neglect and physical abuse she suffered at Mother's hand, which Mother does not dispute.